wayne0908/Multi-View-3D-Object-Detection-Network-for-Autonomous-Driving/README.md

 The network is to generate final results.
 Aftering training, run prediction_fusion.py to generate final results.

-There are sets of data in the TEST_DATA.
-Note that these data is only to provide you the clue of data's format.
-You have to have the well-prepared data ready for training.

 # Training data for proposal network (train_proposal.py):

 training_data: a list of  data